meganheigh/portfolio-for-creatives/unused/README.md

 Get your portfolio up and running in seconds:

-1. Open `index.htmll` if you're using a splash page
+1. Open `index.html` if you're using a splash page
 2. Or open `index.html` to go straight to your projects
 3. Begin customizing project-1.html to showcase your first real project!